sled-rs/sled-rs.github.io/perf.md

 more confident that our system is actually better, we can gather corroborating evidence that can help explain the measured effect.

 There are a lot of things that happen in between your code changing and a timing metric changing.
 A compiler transforms the code into machine code.
-Machine code is linked together in a certain order (causing up to a 10% performance impact due to link order alone, see papers below).
+Machine code is linked together in a certain order (causing up to a 10% performance impact due to link order alone, see papers in the further reading section below).
 Then when we run the binary, we load the various code objects into memory at addresses which may be effected by ASLR, further introducing a considerable amount of variance.
-Anything that impacts memory layout could have a strong impact on the effectiveness of our memory [caches](#cache), which use a lot of heuristics to predict which memory you may access next, and these may be impacted by changes in physical memory allocation during the run of a workload.
+Anything that impacts memory layout could have a strong impact on the effectiveness of our memory caches, which use several heuristics to predict which memory you may access next, and these may be impacted by changes in physical memory allocation during the run of a workload.
 Your CPU will run when it has instructions and data to zip together, but it really spends a huge amount of time just waiting around for its dependencies to arrive.
 Whenever your instructions and data finally show up, your CPU will execute them in creative ways that are later verified to conform to the dependency structure communicated through the compiled machine code, although they are often thrown away due to finding out that some data dependency has changed because of what some other CPU core published to the shared cache coherency subsystem.
 We'll get into this stuff in gory detail below in the [cache](#cache) section.
 Importantly, the CPU will update a lot of its own performance counters as these various operations occur.

 For our intermediate memory statistics, allocators like [jemalloc expose many metrics](https://github.com/jemalloc/jemalloc/wiki/Use-Case%3A-Basic-Allocator-Statistics)